Apress/low-level-programming/errata.md

 "The smallest parts ~~pf~~ of rsp"

+### Page 11, Section 1.3.2
+"Figure 1-3.
+Approximation of Intel 64: general purpose registers"

+To prevent confusion: `rip` and `rflags` are not general purpose registers, although they are shown on this figure.
+The name should be "general purpose registers, `rip` and `rflags`".

 ### Page 35, Section 2.7.

 * `read_word` should also return word length in `rdx` when the value